ameliawake01/CMEECoursework/Week3/MyRCourseWork/README.md

 This is an R script.
 This script demonstrates vectorisation using lapply and sapply.
 Both of these apply a function to each element of a list, but the former returns a list, while the latter returns a vector.
 This script takes no arguments from the command line and prints to the console.

 26. SQLinR.R
+This is an R script.
+This script demonstrates the capabilities of the package: sqldf.

 27. TAutoCorr.R
 This is an R script.
 This script answers the question: Are temperatures of one year significantly correlated with the next year, across years ina  given location.